 - Solder the tabs and connect to PCM wires as described below

 For the new battery pack, we need to solder a positive and negative side to each other.
 Trim the taps a little so they can overlap each other when the batteries are taped together.
 Then apply some tin to each tap where they make contact.
 Place the 2 together and apply some heat to it to solder the two taps.

 When the battery pack is done, al is left the reassemble the Lumea.
-First reconnect the black and white PCM wire, then the red wire and as last the black one.
+First, reconnect the black and white PCM wire, then the red wire, and last the black one.
 You might see a small spark when connecting the last wire, this is caused by the capacitor that will recharge.

 Reassemble the cover, starting at 4 and work you way up to number 1.